Open weekends and late evenings

 Discretion will be used if there is a good reason for the appointment being missed.

 As with all medical clinics, we aim to see our patients on time, however due to the nature of health care, this is not always possible.
-If a patient turns up late for their appointment, and the dentist is unable to carry out treatment, this will be regarded as failing to attend.
+If a patient turns up late for their appointment, and the dentist is unable to carry out treatment, this could be regarded as failing to attend depending on the amount of time available for the treatment, at the discretion of the dentist.

 Failed to attend charges

-To cover the surgery running costs of a failed appointment with the dentist there will be a charge of £1.50 per minute (for example, a missed 30-minute appointment will incur a charge of £45.00)
+To cover the surgery running costs of a failed appointment, there will be a charge of £60 for a week day appointment and £70 for a weekend appointment.
+This is non-refundable and separate to treatment fees.

-If you need to cancel an appointment, please give us at least 24 hours’ notice (this excludes weekend days and bank holidays).
-Charges will be made if we cannot fill the appointment time.
+If you need to cancel an appointment, please give us at least 48 hours’ notice (this excludes weekend days and bank holidays).
+Charges will be made if we receive this notice with less than 48 hours notice.
 These charges are the same as failed to attend charges.

 Text and email reminders are available for all appointments.
 All text messages sent by our system are logged when successfully sent.
 It is your responsibility to check your text and email messages and to ensure that we are informed of any changes to your mobile phone number or email address.
 We will assume that you have received your reminder if it has been logged as successfully sent.